annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 A supervisor is a system process that monitors one or more worker processes and takes appropriate action if they fail.
 This can include restarting it.
 Actor programs tend to avoid defensive programming and instead let it crash, allowing the actor's supervisor to address the problem instead.
 This has multiple benefits, including:

 - code is simpler and easier to understand, with a clear separation between 'happy path' and fault-tolerant code
-- actors are separate from one another and don't share state, so there's little danger that a failure in one actor will adersely affect another
+- actors are separate from one another and don't share state, so there's little danger that a failure in one actor will adversely affect another
 - As well as fixing the error, the supervisor can log it so we become aware of problems

 One of the actor model's primary benefits is that it supports distribution.
 Sending a message to an actor on another machine is just as easy as sending it to one running locally.

 There is a library called OTP which automates the creation of the underlying workers.
 (OTP is Open Telecom Platform as Erlang started out in telecommunications, but very little of it is now telecom-specific so it's now just "OTP").

-In a way, actors are more object-oriented than OO objects, with stricter method passing and encapsulation.
+In a way, actors are more object-oriented than OO objects, with stricter method-passing and encapsulation.
 Actors do not share state, and although they run concurrently with each other, within a single actor everything is sequential, which means we only need to worry about concurrency when considering message flows between actors.
 So actors can be tested in isolation, and if we find a concurrency bug we know it's in message flows.

 Distributed programming means an actor program can scale to solve problems of almost any size, we are not limited to problems that fit on a single system.
 However, there is not direct support for parallelism.
-Parallel solutions need to be built from concurrent building blocks, raising the spectre of non-determinsism.
+Parallel solutions need to be built from concurrent building blocks, raising the spectre of non-determinism.

 ## Week Five: Communicating Sequential Processes